When Father Was Away on Business: Plot

 In June 1950, a local neighbourhood drunk, Čika Franjo, serenades field workers.
 He sings Mexican songs out of self-preservation, figuring it's safer for him to steer clear of songs originating from either of the two dominant global superpowers—the United States and the Soviet Union—in the prevailing climate of the Cold War.
 Yugoslavia is experiencing a paranoid and repressive internal apparatus looking to identify and remove enemies of the state in the wake of the Tito–Stalin Split.
 The local children, including Malik, climb trees and play around.
 Malik's mother, Sena, tells him that his father is on a business trip, while Malik is a chronic sleepwalker.
 His father, communist functionary Meša, was, in fact, sent to a labour camp by his own brother-in-law, Sena's brother Zijo, who is an even higher-positioned Communist functionary.
 Meša had made a remark about a political cartoon regarding the Tito–Stalin Split in the Politika newspaper.

 Malik gets circumcised by his father's brother.
-(Apparently these people are Muslims, because if they were Jewish he would have been circumcised as a newborn.)

 After a while, Meša's wife and children rejoin him in Zvornik.
 Malik meets and falls in love with Maša, the daughter of a Russian doctor, but last sees her when an ambulance takes her away.

 At the wedding of his maternal uncle Fahro, Malik witnesses his father's affair with a woman pilot.
 She later tries to commit suicide by using a toilet's flush cord.
 Sena reconciles with her brother Zijah, who has been diagnosed with diabetes.